Suwałki Agreement: Pressure from the League of Nations

-On September 5, 1920, Polish Foreign Minister Eustachy Sapieha delivered a diplomatic note to the League of Nations asking it to intervene in the Polish–Lithuanian War.
+On September 5, 1920, Polish Foreign Minister Eustachy Sapieha delivered a diplomatic note to the League of Nations asking it to intervene in the Polish–Lithuanian War, and especially the Battle of Sejny.
 He claimed that Lithuania allowed free passage through its territory for Soviet troops and therefore violated its declared neutrality in the Polish–Soviet War.
 The next day Lithuania responded with a direct note to Poland in which Lithuanian Foreign Minister Juozas Purickis proposed to negotiate a demarcation line and other issues in Marijampolė.
-On September 8, during a planning meeting for what later was the Battle of the Niemen River, the Poles decided to maneuver through the Lithuanian territory to the rear of the Soviet Army.
+On September 8, during a planning meeting for what later was the Battle of the Niemen River, the Poles decided to manoeuvre through the Lithuanian territory to the rear of the Soviet Army.
 In an attempt to conceal the planned attack, Polish diplomats accepted the proposal to negotiate.
 The negotiations started on September 16 in Kalvarija, but collapsed just two days later.

 The League of Nations began its session on September 16, 1920.
 After reports by Lithuanian representative Augustinas Voldemaras and Polish envoy Ignacy Jan Paderewski, the League adopted a resolution on September 20.
 It urged both states to cease hostilities and adhere to the Curzon Line.
 Poland was asked to respect Lithuanian neutrality if Soviet Russia agreed to do the same.
-A special Control Commission was to be dispatched into the conflict zone to oversee implementation of the resolution.
+A special Control Commission was to be dispatched to the conflict zone to oversee the implementation of the resolution.
 The Lithuanian government accepted the resolution.
-Sapieha replied that Poland could not honor the Lithuanian neutrality or the demarcation line as Lithuania was actively collaborating with the Soviets.
-The Poles reserved the right of full freedom of action.
+Sapieha replied that Poland could not honour the Lithuanian neutrality or the demarcation line as Lithuania was actively collaborating with the Soviets.
+The Poles reserved the right to full freedom of action.
 The Lithuanian representative in London, Count Alfred Tyszkiewicz, informed the secretariat of the League of Nations that Sapieha's telegram should be regarded as a declaration of war; he also asked that the League of Nations take immediate intervention in order to stop new Polish aggressive acts.